‘Volunteering has been life changing.’

 We are confident you will enjoy being part of our team of friendly, enthusiastic volunteers – in a recent survey 100% of volunteers felt that their training helped them carry out their role and 94% felt supported in their role by Learn to Love to Read.
 93% of volunteers felt their work made a difference to the children and 100% would recommend volunteering with Learn to Love to Read to others.

-Some of our volunteers are returning to school, following new Covid-19 guidelines.
-Others will be offering online support after school.
+Currently all our volunteers are offering online reading support, though we hope at some point to also be able to offer the opportunity again to volunteer in school for those who wish to do so.
 To ensure volunteers build a good relationship with the children, we ask you to commit to volunteering for at least one full school year.
 In-school volunteering always takes places during the school day, and usually in the afternoons.
 Online support will happen after the end of the school day.
-The commitment is for up to 90 minutes once a week during school term.
+The virtual commitment is 60 minutes and the in-school commitment is for 90 minutes once a week during school term.

 Our volunteers work one-to-one with pupils aged 5 to 7 years to support and encourage their reading.
 Volunteers do not need teaching experience but do need to be reliable, patient, flexible, enthusiastic, good with children and confident in written and spoken English.